Oxygen Found on the Frozen World Is Linked to Sublimating Surface Ice

 Right now, NASA’s Juno mission is taking a close look at Ganymede and recently released new imagery of the icy moon.
 Juno has been studying Jupiter and its environment, also known as the Jovian system, since 2016.

-Understanding the Jovian system and unravelling its history, from its origin to the possible emergence of habitable environments, will provide us with a better understanding of how gas giant planets and their satellites form and evolve.
+Understanding the Jovian system and unraveling its history, from its origin to the possible emergence of habitable environments, will provide us with a better understanding of how gas giant planets and their satellites form and evolve.
 In addition, new insights will hopefully be found on the habitability of Jupiter-like exoplanetary systems.

 Reference: “A sublimated water atmosphere on Ganymede detected from Hubble Space Telescope observations” by Lorenz Roth, Nickolay Ivchenko, G. Randall Gladstone, Joachim Saur, Denis Grodent, Bertrand Bonfond, Philippa M. Molyneux and Kurt D. Retherford, 26 July 2021, Nature Astronomy.